 Deferred taxation of the benefit from a security option

-The amount of the benefit calculated in the work chart below may entitle you to a security option deduction.
+The amount of the benefit calculated using the work chart may entitle you to a security option deduction.
 See point 2 in the instructions for line 297.

 - you worked for more than one employer;